Hazel

 Hazels are plants of the genus Corylus of deciduous trees and large shrubs native to the temperate Northern Hemisphere.
 The genus is usually placed in the birch family, Betulaceae, though some botanists split the hazels (with the hornbeams and allied genera) into a separate family Corylaceae.
-The fruit of the hazel is the hazelnut.
+The fruit of the hazel is the hazelnut; the trees are also grown as ornaments in hedges or gardens.

 Botany

-Hazels have simple, rounded leaves with double-serrate margins.
+Hazels have simple, rounded leaves with double-serrate margins; young leaves have fine red stipules that are shed at a later age.

 The flowers are produced very early in spring before the leaves, and are monoecious, with single-sex catkins.
-The male catkins are pale yellow and 5–12 cm long, and the female ones are very small and largely concealed in the buds, with only the bright-red, 1-to-3 mm-long styles visible.
+The male catkins are pale yellow and 5–12 cm long; catkins of the common C. avellana contain 150–200 flowers each collectively producing pollen with a volume as high as 4933 grains/square metre.
+The female ones are very small and largely concealed in the buds, with only the bright-red, 1-to-3 mm-long styles visible.
+Hazen pollen, which are often the cause for allergies in late winter or early spring, can be identified under magnification (600×) by their characteristic granular exines bearing three conspicuous pores.

 The fruits are nuts 1–2.5 cm long and 1–2 cm diameter, surrounded by an involucre (husk) which partly to fully encloses the nut.
 The shape and structure of the involucre, and also the growth habit (whether a tree or a suckering shrub), are important in the identification of the different species of hazel.

-The pollen of hazel species, which are often the cause for allergies in late winter or early spring, can be identified under magnification (600×) by their characteristic granular exines bearing three conspicuous pores.
+Kernels of nuts from various cultivars make up between 33.20% to 49.5% of the fruit, especially cultivars grown close to the Mediterranean Sea.